 Many environmental statutes outline various offences, including hindering an officer, failure to comply with an order issued by an officer, failing to make required reports, and discharging contaminants.

 Directors and officers of a corporation have a legal duty to ensure the company’s activities comply with all relevant environmental laws and regulations.
 Where they do not, the directors and officers may be held personally responsible for any breaches or offences.
 In some cases, employees who breach environmental laws may also be liable for their misconduct.

-At Milosevic Fiske LLP, we regularly represent organizations, businesses, and individuals who are facing regulatory and other charges stemming from environmental issues in court and before various agencies and tribunals.
+At Milosevic & Associates, we regularly represent organizations, businesses, and individuals who are facing regulatory and other charges stemming from environmental issues in court and before various agencies and tribunals.
 We also launch judicial review applications to appeal and challenge decisions by these bodies.

 Phone: (416) 916-1387